 Job Title: Lead Organizer

-Context: Plans, organizes and coordinates the activities of a team of organizing staff and volunteers in carrying out federal rapid response campaigns and programs in assigned states.
+Context: Plans, organizes and coordinates the activities of a team of organizing staff and volunteers in carrying out climate campaigns and programs in assigned targets, states and/or regions.
 Participates in the development of innovative strategies and tactics and helps in setting campaign priorities and plans.
 Working in conjunction with an experienced Organizing Manager, coaches and mentors organizing staff.
-Provides primary leadership in developing and implementing campaign that builds grassroots power, by increasing the number of people involved, leaders developed, and engagement of people with influence in developing and implementing organizing campaigns
+Provides primary leadership in developing and implementing campaign that builds grassroots power, by increasing the number of people involved, leaders developed, and engagement of people with influence in developing and implementing organizing campaigns .

-- Provides daily guidance and support on organizing activities of our cross-campaign federal rapid response work.
-Works with chapter, regional and national conservation volunteers and staff to develop organizing plan to achieve conservation campaign or program goals, oversees implementation of the plan, and oversees program budget/expenses as needed.
+- Provides daily guidance and support on organizing activities of one or more major campaign or program.
+Works with chapter, regional and national conservation volunteers and staff to develop organizing plan to achieve conservation campaign or program goals, oversees implementation of the plan, and oversees program budget/expenses.
 Evaluates changing conditions and modifies plans accordingly.
 Evaluates the success of the campaign or program goals.
 Works with staff to identify opportunities to advance the Sierra Club’s diversity initiatives and incorporate into organizing plans.

-- Identifies key opportunities to enhance media strategy, partners with communications team and field staff to identify resources needed and develop plan.
+- Plans and coordinates strategy and activities to obtain media coverage in regional, state and national media outlets.
 Participates in the development of media campaigns; may represent the Sierra Club in the media; promotes volunteer media exposure.

 - Works with organizing team to set field metrics and tracks delivery on those metrics to ensure grassroots campaign activities are building the long term grassroots power of the Club.